harshamalhotra/existingDS-gitlab/.gitlab/merge_request_templates/Documentation.md

 This merge request template is for any kind of updates to the documentation available in the Pajamas website (https://design.gitlab.com), such as component guidelines or object pages.

-Follow the checklist at the bottom of this template to use it appropriately.
+Follow the checklist in this template to use it appropriately.
 -->

 ### What does this MR do?